getsentry/sentry-java/docs/migration.rst

     While setting up the ``SentryAppender`` itself is still required for logging integrations, **configuration** of Sentry is no longer done in the same place.

-    This is because appenders are initialized only when the first message (above their threshold) is sent to them, which means Sentry has no idea how to initialize and configure itself until the first event is sent.
-This may seem OK, except it prevented users from being able to do things like record breadcrumbs, set the current user, programmatically configure the Sentry client, and more.
+    This is because appenders are initialized only when the first message (at or above the threshold) is sent to them, which means Sentry has no idea how to initialize and configure itself until the first event is sent.
+This may seem OK, but it prevented users from being able to do things before an error was sent, such as: record breadcrumbs, set the current user, and more.

     For this reason, all configuration is now done "outside" of the logging integration itself.
     You may configure Sentry using a properties file (default: ``sentry.properties``) if you